vivekschaurasia/Getting_latest_news/README.md

 - **Duplicate Filtering**: Duplicate article titles are removed to ensure a variety of content.
 - **Rate Limiting**: Random sleep intervals prevent overloading the server.

----

-This README file provides a clear overview of the script's purpose, requirements, and instructions for running the code.